PromptAI/promptdialog/docs/run_bots.md

 has_children: false
 ---

-When developers need to debug and verify the designed flows, they can use the **Download Rasa Files** function to download the generated RASA code in their local running environment and test the bot locally.
+When developers need to debug and verify the designed flows, they can use the `Download Rasa File` function to download the generated RASA code in their local running environment and test the bot locally.
 If you prefer testing/running the chatbot on the cloud without setting up local environment, please contact us [info@promptai.us](info@promptai.us).
 We have a complete cloud solution.

 ## Rasa file download

-Click **Download RASA File** at the top right corner.
+Click `Download RASA File` on the top right corner.
 The download box will pop up with the following options:

 * Current download, download the current dialog flow
 * Combined download, free check multiple dialog flows under the current project